-Her exhibitions include 1-54 Contemporary African Art Fair, London, Minneapolis Institute of Art, MN, Untitled Art Fair, Miami, Chashama, Miranda Kuo Gallery, The Jacob K. Javits Convention Center, NY, Morris Art Dodge Foundation, NJ, College of Saint Elizabeth, NJ, amongst others.
-She is in the permanent collection at the Minneapolis Institute of Art and Minnesota Museum of American Art and has been written about in publications such as the New York Times, Huffington Post and Afropunk.
+Her exhibitions include Dhaka Art Summit (Bangladesh), 1-54 Contemporary African Art Fair (London), Minneapolis Institute of Art (Minneapolis), Untitled Art Fair (Miami), Chashama, Miranda Kuo Gallery, The Jacob K. Javits Convention Center (New York), Morris Art Dodge Foundation, College of Saint Elizabeth New Jersey), amongst others.
+She is in the permanent collection at the Minneapolis Institute of Art and Minnesota Museum of American Art and has been written about in publications such as the New York Times, Huffington Post, The Sydney Morning Herald, Artspace, and Afropunk.
 Gbadebo’s residencies include Vermont Studio Center, Keating Foundry, and in 2017 she gave a talk at the Newark Museum speaking on the connections between Mickalene Thomas’ Documentary “Happy Birthday to a Beautiful Woman: A Portrait of my Mother” and how her own mother has influenced her work professionally and personally.

 Adebunmi is currently represented by Claire Oliver Gallery, Harlem, NY.